What type of idea can I/we propose?

 How do I register for the competition?

-Individual faculty and students or faculty/student groups must register to join the competition by April 5, 2019.
-The only things you need to register are the name(s) of the participant(s) and a brief paragraph describing the idea that you would like to develop and explore.
+Individual faculty and students or faculty/student groups must register to join the competition.
+The only things needed to register are the name(s) of the participant(s) and a brief paragraph describing the idea that you would like to develop and explore.

 Are team submissions permitted?

 Yes, the competition will permit teams of students and/or faculty to conduct research, gather data and/or reach out to college-age students of all backgrounds to develop and refine ideas.
 In the case of group entries, the Rangos Prize will go to the group.

 When developing your proposal, adhere to the Rangos Prize proposal requirements.

 Those competing will present their proposals in the form most appropriate to their work.
 The finalists will make their presentations at a forum judged by faculty, student leaders and community leaders.

 The Rangos Prizes will be funded by a generous gift from John G. Rangos Sr., totaling $50,000.
 These funds will be expended over a three-year period.

 Prizes will be awarded to individual students and faculty and/or teams of individuals who develop classes, course materials and academic programs uniquely designed to engage today's students and equip them with a core set of ethical/moral values, knowledge and skills to become leaders in an evolving society.